Social Science and Public Policy

 Betsy Super wrote about Democratic Party workers in Boston, and is now Fellow and Associate Director, International Programs at the American Political Science Association.

 Claire Sutherland wrote about neo-nationalist ideology in Scotland and Bavaria and now teaches Politics at the University of Manchester.

 Postdocs and other research fellows come to Edinburgh to write and to develop new projects.
 They become part of academic communities both here and abroad, and many also make valuable contacts with policy makers and practitioners in government and beyond.

 Most postgraduate students working on policy also have some experience of working in policy, whether for government or other organizations.
 This is where they find some of their most challenging and practice-relevant topics.
 For the same reason, many also study and research part-time, whether for MSc or PhD.

 working at Edinburgh

-Get in touch if you'd like to talk about doing doctoral or postdoctoral research at Edinburgh, whether in the Graduate School in SPS or the Institute of Governance.
+Get in touch if you'd like to talk about doing doctoral or postdoctoral research at Edinburgh, in any of the subjects and centres in the Graduate School.
 Just use the contact button on the menu page, above.